Interacting with Common Services

 Video - Connecting to MySQL DB using dbeaver

-Once we have access to the database using a command-line utility or a GUI application, we can use common Transact-SQL statements to enumerate databases and tables containing sensitive information such as usernames and passwords.
+Once we have access to the database using a command-line utility or a GUI application, we can use common Transact-SQL statementsarrow-up-right to enumerate databases and tables containing sensitive information such as usernames and passwords.
 If we have the correct privileges, we could potentially execute commands as the MSSQL service account.
 Later in this module, we will discuss common Transact-SQL statements and attacks for MSSQL & MySQL databases.

 Tools